-Undoubtedly the most oft-recited prayer in all of Christendom, the Lord’s Prayer concretizes how the followers of Jesus of Nazareth are to relate to God and to one another in Christian discipleship.
+Perhaps the most oft-recited prayer in all of Christendom, the Lord’s Prayer concretizes how the followers of Jesus of Nazareth are to relate to God and to one another in Christian discipleship.
 The Lord’s Prayer takes pride of place in the Christian’s life.
-The words of the prayer form the beginnings of every Christian child’s faith instruction and is often among the first literary pieces committed to memory, long before we develop the consciousness and maturity to fully grasp the complexity and richness of its meaning.
-It is recited in private prayer, the liturgy of the hours, and the Mass, and often marks every milestone of our public life, from baptisms, to weddings, to funerals.
-The Lord’s Prayer is perhaps one of Scripture’s most studied texts, yet despite its ubiquity or possibly because of it, it is also among the least understood and most neglected.
+Its words form the beginnings of every Christian child’s faith formation and is often among the first literary pieces committed to memory, long before we even develop the consciousness and maturity to fully grasp the complexity and richness of its meaning.
+It is recited in private prayer, during the liturgy of the hours and the Mass, and marks many milestones of our public life – from baptisms, to weddings, to funerals.
+The Lord’s Prayer is perhaps one of Scripture’s most studied texts, yet, despite its ubiquity or possibly because of it, it is also among the least understood and most neglected.
 Though many pray it every day, we take its words for granted and do not take to heart the profound message of hope and salvation that is present in the text.

 In order to remedy the dilution of meaning that comes as a result of our inattentiveness and presumption, a profound reflection on the Lord’s Prayer and its implications for contemporary Christian discipleship can be useful in rediscovering the radicality of its message.
 In doing so, we can mine its rich spirituality while developing a socially conscious understanding of this text and its import for our world today.
 This analysis will challenge us to reexamine our assumptions about the nature of Christian discipleship, our understanding of prayer and its implications for social action, and our relationship with God and with our neighbors.
 This reading of the Lord’s Prayer, will allow us to develop a pedagogy of relationship, reconciliation, and social responsibility and will encourage our active participation in bringing about the Kingdom.
 By reframing our understanding of the Lord’s Prayer and by analyzing it as a paradigm of biblical spirituality, we will realize that this short text is not merely a beautiful prayer but rather a distillation of the central principles that have long inspired people in search of the Divine.